tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_api_reference_tutorial_overview.md

 path1: /docendpoints.html
 ---

-In the [new endpoint to document](docapis_new_endpoint_to_doc.html), you saw information about a new endpoint to document for our weather API.
-In this API reference tutorial tutorial, we'll work on creating five common sections in REST API reference documentation.
+In this API reference tutorial tutorial, we'll work on creating five common sections in REST API reference documentation: resource description, resource URLs and methods, parameters, request example, and response example.

+For context, we'll structure the information from the [sample new endpoint to document](docapis_new_endpoint_to_doc.html) into these five sections.

 * TOC
 {:toc}